fadeomar/outdoors/README.md

   - Inheritance of a property only works if no one declares a value for that property;
   - The inherit Keyword forces inheritance on a certain property
   - The initial keyword resets a property to initial value ;

+## How visual formating modle work? :
+**the visual formating modle** : Algorthm that calculates boxes and determine the layout of theses boxes, for each element in the render tree, in order to detrmine the final layout of the page . it depend on
+  - Dimentions of boxes : the box modle .
+  - Box type: inline , block , inline-block .
+  - Positioning scheme : floats and positioning .
+  - stacking contexts .
+  - Other elements in the render tree.

+let start with the **Box Modle** :